-7,586 potential victims found to the end of Q3 in 2020 (UK)1.
+10,613 potential victims found in 2020 (UK).

 Modern slavery is real.
 It is happening in our community.
-More than 200 years after the abolition of the slave trade, there are more slaves worldwide than ever before - an estimated 40 million.
+More than 200 years after the abolition of the slave trade, there are more slaves worldwide than ever before - an estimated 50 million.